The Church office hours are Monday - Friday - 9:00AM-4:00pm

 CHANGING LIVES We believe that participation in this faith community changes lives both within and beyond the walls of our sanctuary.

-Helping Lisa in the Nursery today: Mary Coyne
+Helping Lisa in the Nursery today is Giselle Cantin

-Working in the Media Booth today: Eric Steva
+Working in the Media Booth is Eric Steva

-Carol Connelly is working as the Web Minister today
+Marsha Snyder is working as the Web Host today

-The flowers on the altar today are given by Mari Warner in Memory of Loved Ones, Flower and Altar Committee to the Glory of God
+The flowers on the altar are given by the Curry Family

 Please join us for fellowship after worship this morning.

-Next week the Women’s Fellowship will be hosting coffee hour.
+Next week, Women’s Fellowship will be hosting coffee hour.